 '''

-mod PROCESS-PROXY is
+omod PROCESS-PROXY is

 inc PROCESS .

-inc MAYBE{Oid} (op maybe to null) .
+inc MAYBE{Oid} ( op maybe{Oid} to null ) .

----- class Proxy | state: Nat, process: Maybe{Oid}, io: Maybe{Oid}, err: Maybe{Oid} .
+class Proxy | state : Nat, process : Maybe{Oid}, io : Maybe{Oid}, err : Maybe{Oid} .

-sort Proxy .

-subsort Proxy < Cid .

-op Proxy : -> Proxy .

-op state: : Nat -> Attribute .

-ops process: io: err: : Maybe{Oid} -> Attribute . ---- process and channels

-endm
+endom

 '''

 In this program, we assume that both the Maude system (maude.darwin64) and the Python interpreter (python3) are in your path, and that the process-dc.maude file from the previous section is in your working directory.
 If this is not the case, please change the code below appropriately.
 A PATH constant is given for the location of Maude's executable, which should be changed depending on your setting.